srdn25/fullstack-express-react/README.md

 backend will work on 3001 port

 ---
+## Conclusion

+I made a concerted effort to showcase my skills by applying various approaches in the development of this task management web application.
+To demonstrate my proficiency, I employed the strategy pattern, pub-sub architecture, class-based organization to separate business logic from requests, and implemented handlers for both HTTP requests and WebSocket messages.
+Additionally, I wrote functional tests to ensure the application's functionality.

+Given more time, I would have further enhanced the project by incorporating additional elements such as a request validation library, more extensive testing, pagination, Swagger for API documentation, and other improvements.
+However, I believe that I have fulfilled the requirements of the task and demonstrated my abilities.
+There is always room for improvement, as there are no limits to perfection.

+Thank you for considering my work, and I look forward to discussing any feedback or further opportunities

+I am pleased to have successfully completed the test assignment for the web application task management project.
+Throughout the development process, I applied various techniques and approaches to showcase my skills and expertise.

+First and foremost, I implemented the requested functionality with great attention to detail.
+The application allows users to create new tasks, view existing tasks, and mark tasks as completed.
+I designed and implemented the following key pages:

+Task Creation Page: This page features fields for entering the task title, description, and due date.
+It enables users to conveniently create new tasks with relevant information.

+Task List Viewing Page: This page displays all tasks in a sorted order based on their due dates.
+The tasks with the closest deadlines are prioritized and listed at the top.
+Users can easily access and manage their tasks from this page.

+Detailed Task Information Modal Window: I implemented a modal window to provide users with additional details about a specific task.
+When a task is clicked in the list, the modal window opens, displaying the task title, description, due date, and an option to mark the task as completed.
+This allows users to access important task information without leaving the main task list page.

+In terms of the technology stack, I utilized JS, Node.js, Express, MySQL, and WebSocket for the backend development.
+On the frontend side, I employed JS, TypeScript, React, Material-UI, WebSocket, and a redux library.
+These technologies helped me ensure a seamless and efficient development process.

+To evaluate the completed task, I considered three essential criteria:

+Application Functionality: I meticulously implemented all the specified requirements, ensuring that the application works flawlessly without any errors.

+Code Quality: I followed best practices in software development, resulting in clean, well-structured, and maintainable code.
+I adhered to modern web development standards to ensure code readability and scalability.

+Design and User Interface: I paid careful attention to the application's design, aiming for a pleasant and intuitive user interface.
+The design choices and interactions were carefully crafted to provide users with a seamless and enjoyable experience while managing their tasks.

+---
 ## Notes
 - Added umzug script for clear database on tests before run tests.
 Then execute migrations
 - Added a lot of validation in business logic because don't have validator for requests.